dmcken/dmcken.github.io/_posts/2025-01-05-Ansible-notes.md

 ### pipx

 I will defer to official docs for installation of [pipx](https://pipx.pypa.io/stable/).
+Once installed you can install ansible with some useful optional dependencies with the following:

 ```bash
 # Base install